zpgallegos/zavant/docs/architecture/target-architecture.md

 - The daily workflow stack owns EventBridge Scheduler and the Step Functions Standard workflow that sequences acquisition and one batch Glue projection;
   later dbt execution can become a subsequent state.
-- Lightdash consumes the MetricFlow definitions in dbt's compiled manifest, translates the supported metrics during a Lightdash CLI deployment, and queries Athena through a dedicated cost-bounded workgroup and read-only warehouse identity.
+- Hex synchronizes the source-controlled MetricFlow definitions through a GitHub Actions context workflow and queries Athena through a dedicated cost-bounded workgroup and temporary-credential warehouse role.
 - Cloud infrastructure is defined as code and separated by workload ownership.

 MetricFlow YAML is the source-controlled metric specification.
-Lightdash is the initial semantic-query and BI runtime; its MetricFlow translation remains Beta, so unsupported metric shapes must be identified during deployment validation.
+Hex provides the semantic exploration, agent, notebook, and published presentation surfaces;
+semantic imports are previewed and validated before publication.

 ## Environments